top of page

 Lucid

-RAADS-R
+RAADS-R TEST

 The Ritvo Autism Asperger Diagnostic Scale-Revised (RAADS-R) is a self-report questionnaire designed to aid in assessing and diagnosing Autism Spectrum Disorder (ASD) in adults.
 Eric R. Ritvo and his colleagues developed it as an updated version of the original Ritvo Autism Asperger Diagnostic Scale (RAADS).